Niitackie17/hello-world/README.md

 I wish to turn this into a blog about about my struggles to build a company that will transform Ghana

 I am creating a checklist for myself to guide me like a road map for my journey.
-I will keep a CEO's diary that is my checklist notebook for tracking. s
+I will keep a CEO's diary that is my checklist notebook for tracking.
+Ghana is in 2020.
+Ghana is soo soo hot like a desert.
+Are you sure?